 So is Dental Insurance worth the Cost?

 In the beginning, it may seem as if dental insurance provides little benefit whatsoever.
-It’s even more galling for people with no problems with their oral health care.
+It’s even more galling for people with no problems with their oral health care and that have had good experience with previous dental health plans like ones from C&H Dental.
 In terms of basic healthcare, you’ll pay about as much as you would if you paid for everything out of your own pocket.
 But most people cannot afford a major dental procedure and this is why insurance so important to have.

 But you never know when you may need a treatment that costs thousands of dollars.
 It can happen to absolutely anyone.
 And that’s where dental insurance really comes into its own.
 Many complex dental treatments can easily cost four figures, and sometimes more.
 We recommend shopping around for the best insurance policies.
 There are many variations on quotations, so it pays to spend the time to investigate a number of insurers.